4.1 Overview of Healthcare Law and Ethics

 Figure 4.3.
 Patients are often treated in the emergency room. / Photo Credit: Engin_Akyurt, Pixabay License

-The federal Anti-Kickback Statute (AKBS) was passed by Congress in 1972.
-The Stark Law, named after the Congressman who authored the bill, pertains to physician self-referral.
-These laws apply to organizations treating Medicare and Medicaid patients.
+The federal Anti-Kickback Statute (AKBS) was passed by Congress in 1972 to prevent illegal financial incentives that influence healthcare decisions.
+The Stark Law, named after the congressman who authored the bill, addresses physician self-referral, prohibiting physicians from referring patients to facilities in which they have a financial interest.
+Both of these laws apply to organizations treating Medicare and Medicaid patients.

-Anti-kickback laws are in place to prevent unethical transactions between healthcare organizations and hospitals.
-Under the AKBS, it is a criminal act to exchange anything of value in order to obtain the referral of business.
-An example would be a hospital that provides gift cards to physicians that refer patients.
-These kickbacks may cause patients to be referred for unneeded treatment or to be steered away from a more appropriate provider.
-Possible penalties for violating the AKBS include fines of up to $25,000 and/or a sentence of up to five years in jail.
+The AKBS is designed to prevent unethical transactions between healthcare organizations and hospitals.
+Under the AKBS, it is a criminal offense to exchange anything of value for patient referrals.
+For example, a hospital that provides gift cards to physicians for referring patients would violate the AKBS.
+Such kickbacks can lead to unneeded treatment or diversion from a more appropriate provider.
+Penalties for violating the AKBS include fines of up to $25,000 per violation and/or a sentence of up to five years in prison.

 Two male doctors are talking to one another while a female doctor looks on